- Where is your teen treatment program located?

 1. Where is your teen treatment program located?

-Paradigm San Francisco is located in the East Bay of California, in beautiful San Rafael, surrounded by beautiful green hills and just a short distance from San Francisco and the Pacific Ocean.
+Paradigm San Francisco is located in the North Bay of California, in beautiful San Rafael, surrounded by beautiful green hills and just a short distance from San Francisco and the Pacific Ocean.
 Paradigm San Francisco is a comfortable, safe, beautiful environment, overlooking the city with an incredible view, where teens enjoy the peace and quiet of having their own space, yet also enjoy access to the nearby opportunities and places to explore.

 2. Can I visit the program before committing?